Free and cheap CAD

 This page is devoted to free or cheap Computer Aided Design software.
 It ain't pretty, but I hope it's useful!

-Update Dec 2011: I'm not using CAD myself at all at the moment, though that may eventually change (I'm starting to dabble in home-built CNC machines :-).
-But for now this page is maintained purely by reader-submitted updates - please email me (to peter atsignthingy eland dotty org diespammersdot uk) with your experiences of the software listed.
+Update March 2015: Apologies for recent neglect of this site.
+I hope soon to have more time for it, and I'll also be looking at moving to a more modern platform on this website.
+For now, I'm mostly using the old version of Alibre I bought some time ago for CAD (I'm starting to dabble in home-built CNC machines and slowly getting round to the telescope mount above...)
+For now, though, this page is maintained purely by reader-submitted updates - please email me (to peter atsignthingy eland dotty org diespammersdot uk) with your experiences of the software listed.
 Please do also suggest new ones I've missed - I'll include them if they are free or cheap (a few hundred pounds/dollars/Euros) and useful for engineering CAD rather than just as 'visual effects' modelling.
 To keep this page useful I want stuff that is free or cheap long-term - not just free 30-day trials.
 I'll try to download and play with the ones suggested, but alas I may just not get round to it, so this page relies on your comments.
 Most recently added or updated stuff is at the top of the list.

 NOTE:.
 Please do not bother asking me to help you locate illegal copies of commercial CAD software.
 The whole point of this page is to help people who want to use CAD software legally - but want it cheap or free.
 There is plenty of good stuff listed here - use it!

 ALSO NOTE: There's also not much point in contacting me asking for a recommendation for your particular needs.
 All I know is written here.
 Just download some of the free ones and see if they work for you!

 Forum threads collection - links to relevant threads from engineering forums discussing CAD: